 - Description of project / research proposal (maximum 2 pages)

-- C.V.
-(1 page to include main publications, if existent and relevant)
+- C.V. to include your own religious commitment, if any (1 page to include main publications, if existent and relevant)

 - Financial statement, to include other possible sources of funding (on 1 page, view the questions and required layout *)